Barbara Smith: Public office

 Continuing her work as a community organizer, Smith was elected to the Albany, New York Common Council (city council) in 2005, representing Ward 4, and reelected in 2009.
 She also worked during this period with David Kaczynski at New Yorkers for Alternatives to the Death Penalty on innovative solutions to violent crime.
 During her two terms on the Albany Common Council, Smith was active on issues of youth development, violence prevention, and educational opportunities for poor, minority and underserved persons.
-She did not seek reelection in 2013.
-Smith now works with the Albany Mayor's Office spearheading initiatives to address economic, racial, and social inequality.